JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Steps:

-- Opened the Networking tab during the dc-1 VM creation.
+- Open the Networking tab during the dc-1 VM creation.
-- Selected Active-Directory-VNet as the virtual network.
+- Select Active-Directory-VNet as the virtual network.
 - Choose default subnet.
-- Assigned a public IP address for remote access.
+- Assign a public IP address for remote access.
 - Set the network security group options.
-- Allowed RDP (3389) inbound access.
+- Allow RDP (3389) inbound access.
-- Reviewed the settings before deployment.
+- Review the settings before deployment.

 Explanation:
 This placed dc-1 on the lab network and allowed it to be managed remotely through Remote Desktop.